SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 - async-let lets you implicitly create tasks that have dependencies;
-  if you need to create tasks dynamically or with extra options

-  you use the ``Task`` APIs directly
+  if you need to create tasks dynamically or with extra options you use the ``Task`` APIs directly

 - other reasons to use the API include setting:

-    + cancellation
+    + cancellation (``Task.isCancelled``)
     + timeouts
-    + priority
+    + priority (``Task.currentPriority``)

 - task group models a hierarchy or collection of tasks

-    + QUESTION: What relationships can the tasks in group have to each other?
-      Is there anything other than parent/child?
+- the only relationship between tasks is parent/child;
+  "siblings" don't have any connection

 - task have deadlines, not timeouts --- like "now + 20 ms" ---
   a deadline is usually what you want anyhow when you think of a timeout

 - this chapter introduces the core ways you use tasks;
-  for the full list what you can do, see the Task API reference [link to stdlib]
+  for the full list what you can do, including the unsafe escape hatches and ``Task.current()`` for advanced use cases, see the Task API reference [link to stdlib]

+- task cancellation isn't part of the state diagram below;
+  it's an independent property that can happen in any state

 ::